Shreyanshjain02/90DaysOfDevOps/2026/day-50/SJ_day-50-k8s-setup.md

 kubernetes is derived from greek word which means pilot of big ship which has containers.

-Do not look anything up yet.
-Write what you remember from the session, then verify against the official docs.

 ---
 ### Task 2: Draw the Kubernetes Architecture
 From memory, draw or describe the Kubernetes architecture.
 Your diagram should include: